Experts agree that work-life balance is important for physicians to avoid depression.

 Thanks to an update of a three-year study evaluating burnout and work-life balance, it seems American physicians may be worse off today than just three years ago.
 Burn-out has increased among physicians in all specialties.
 That includes doctors involved in telemedicine, who must deal with work-related stress, isolation, and EHRs.

 During a panel discussion at an Arizona Telemedicine Program last week, Bart Demaerschalk, MD, MSc, FRCP(C), touched on the topic of isolation depression.
 It came up when moderator Ronald Weinstein, MD asked panelists to discuss the recruitment of telemedicine physicians for their programs.

-Demaerschalk, who is Professor of Neurology and Medical Director, Telemedicine, for the Mayo Center for Connected Care, said that Mayo is devising and structuring its clinical programs, both real and virtual, in such a manner that the clinicians are engaged in telemedicine practice, but not to the exclusion of their face-to-face practice.
-“To be a superb telemedicine doctor, one must be a superb face-to-face doctor,” Demaerschalk said in a follow-up email.
+Demaerschalk, who is Professor of Neurology and Medical Director, Telemedicine, for the Mayo Center for Connected Care, said that Mayo is devising and structuring its clinical programs so providers can engage in telemedicine practice without neglecting their face-to-face practice.
+To be a superb telemedicine doctor, one must be a superb face-to-face doctor, Demaerschalk said in a follow-up email.

 Social isolation and loneliness are risk factors for the onset of major depression.
 Doctors who spend their professional work day seeing patients remotely via telemedicine can be closeted in a room by themselves, staring at several monitors for hours on end.
 The physical detachment from other people for an extended time can take its toll.

 Demaerschalk noted some Mayo providers experienced this while developing telestroke programs in Arizona, Florida and Minnesota.
 Today Mayo has designed clinical practice initiatives that help clinicians achieve balance in their professional duties and prevent professional isolation and burn-out.